THE KVARKEN COUNCIL

 Europe’s largest EGTC

 The Kvarken Council EGTC was registered in 2020 after approval from the Government Offices of Sweden and the Ministry of Economic Affairs and Employment of Finland.
-The founding meeting was held in October 2020, and the Kvarken Council EGTC will begin its operations at the turn of the year 2020–2021.
-The Kvarken Council EGTC will become Europe’s largest EGTC from a geographical perspective and likely also due to its number of members – An interesting collaboration partner from all points of view!
+The founding meeting was held in October 2020, and the Kvarken Council EGTC started its operations at the turn of the year 2020–2021.
+The Kvarken Council EGTC is Europe’s largest EGTC from a geographical perspective and likely also due to its number of members – An interesting collaboration partner from all points of view!

 The Kvarken region will benefit greatly from the EGTC